awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

 1. Choose **Create virtual interface**\.

 After you create the virtual interface, you can download the router configuration for your device\.
-For more information, see [Downloading the Router Configuration File](#vif-router-config)\.
+For more information, see [Downloading the router configuration file](#vif-router-config)\.

 **To create a transit virtual interface using the command line or API**
 + [create\-transit\-virtual\-interface](https://docs.aws.amazon.com/cli/latest/reference/directconnect/create-transit-virtual-interface.html) \(AWS CLI\)
 + [CreateTransitVirtualInterface](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_CreateTransitVirtualInterface.html) \(AWS Direct Connect API\)

-**To view the virtual interfaces that are attached to a Direct Connect gateway using the command line or API**
+**To view the virtual interfaces that are attached to a direct connect gateway using the command line or API**
 + [describe\-direct\-connect\-gateway\-attachments](https://docs.aws.amazon.com/cli/latest/reference/directconnect/describe-direct-connect-gateway-attachments.html) \(AWS CLI\)
 + [DescribeDirectConnectGatewayAttachments](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_DescribeDirectConnectGatewayAttachments.html) \(AWS Direct Connect API\)

-## Downloading the Router Configuration File<a name="vif-router-config"></a>
+## Downloading the router configuration file<a name="vif-router-config"></a>

-After you create the virtual interface, you can download the router configuration file for your router\.
+After you create the virtual interface and the interface state is up, you can download the router configuration file for your router\.

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/v2/home](https://console.aws.amazon.com/directconnect/v2/home)\.